 Cayman Islands.
-This prospectus does not constitute an invitation or offer to the public in the Cayman Islands of the Class A ordinary shares, whether by way of sale or subscription.
-The underwriters have not offered or sold, and will not offer or sell, directly or indirectly, any Class A ordinary shares in the Cayman Islands.
+This prospectus does not constitute an invitation or offer to the public in the Cayman Islands of the Securities, whether by way of sale or subscription.
+The placement agents have not offered or sold, and will not offer or sell, directly or indirectly, any Securities in the Cayman Islands.